IRS Audit Attorneys

 Each year, the Internal Revenue Service (IRS) audits somewhere in the neighborhood of one million federal income tax returns.
 While the IRS conducts audits at random, it also conducts targeted audits that are triggered by what appear to be questionable filings.
 If you are being audited by the IRS, you need to defend yourself regardless of why you are being audited, as an unfavorable audit determination could lead to substantial liability and the risk of civil or criminal prosecution.

 Oberheiden P.C. is an IRS audit defense law firm that represents individuals and businesses in all matters involving the IRS.
 In addition to senior attorneys who are experienced in handling IRS audits and complex federal tax fraud investigations, our IRS audit defense team also includes Mr. Chris J. Quick, a former Special Agent with IRS Criminal Investigations (IRS CI).
-We bring decades of experience to defending our clients during IRS audits, and we approach every audit with the same rigorous attention to detail and strategic focus on protecting our client to the fullest extent possible.
+We are highly experienced with defending our clients during IRS audits, and we approach every audit with the same rigorous attention to detail and strategic focus on protecting our clients to the fullest extent possible.

 What Do You Need to Know When Facing an IRS Audit?